-Figure II-1-5: Number of inspections, inspectors, inspection periods and number of audit engagements rigure II-1-5.
-Number of inspections, inspectors, insp Large-sized audit firms 9 9 Small and medium- sized audit firms Number of inspections(case) 10 6 11 Average number of inspectors(headcount) 9.1 7.8 6.2 Average inspection period(calendar days) 209.2 144.0 136.9 Average number of inspected audit engagements (companies) 6.2 5.0 3.3 ii.
-Deficiencies a.
-Characteristics of deficiencies identified through inspections of quality control system Results of the CPAAOB inspections in and after PY2020 were as follows:
+Figure II-1-5: Number of inspections, inspectors, inspection periods and number of audit engagements

+Large-sized audit firms Mid-tier audit firms Small and medium- sized audit firms Number of inspections(case) 9 8 10 Average number of inspectors(headcount) 9.0 7.9 5.7 Average inspection period(calendar days) 221.1 165.8 130.7 Average number of inspected audit engagements (companies) 6.2 5.0 3.0

-(Note 1): Inspections conducted and completed in the five years from PY2018 through PY2022 are covered.
+(Note1) Inspections conducted and completed in the five years from PY2019 through PY2023 are covered.
 Inspections of foreign audit firms and others, follow-up inspections, cases involving the submission of opinions and cases recommended to the Commissioner of the FSA were excluded because they involved procedures different from those of normal inspections.